Information About Snoring

 20% of all adults suffer from chronic snoring and almost half snore at least occasionally.
 Snoring is the harsh sound created by vibrations of the soft tissues of the throat – mainly the soft palate and uvula, but also implicated are the tonsils and tongue.

 Frequently there is more than one anatomical area involved, which is the reason a multilevel approach is a correct method to manage to snore and Obstructive Sleep Apnea.
 Dr. Brodner can help you with providing snoring treatment in Boynton Beach.

-Dr. Brodner is Board-Certified in Sleep Medicine, which qualifies him with the expertise to perform a comprehensive Sleep Medicine and ENT examination and can provide you with effective snoring treatment in Boynton Beach.
+Dr. Brodner is a double Board-Certified Sleep Medicine specialist, which qualifies him with the expertise to perform a comprehensive Sleep Medicine and ENT examination and can provide you with effective snoring treatment in Boynton Beach.

 Finally, you will be sent for a sleep study (polysomnogram) to ensure your snoring does not represent the more serious medical problem, Obstructive Sleep Apnea.

 Dr. Brodner will personally read your sleep study and, if the data indicates the absence of Obstructive Sleep Apnea, he will notify you of the various treatment options available to improve your disruptive snoring.

 - A minimally invasive in-office procedure such as Injection Snoreplasty or the Pillar Implant